OpenVPM vs ImproMed

 Does ImproMed have an open API?

-No. ImproMed does not offer an open API, which limits integration and export.
-OpenVPM publishes 150+ open REST endpoints with webhooks.
+ImproMed does not offer a broadly open API, which limits integration and export.
+OpenVPM publishes a targeted REST API for selected workflows, signed webhooks, and the full application source and schema.

 Keep reading